acquitelol/elle/README.md

 ### ♡ If you have any questions, please **[raise an issue](https://github.com/acquitelol/elle/issues/new) :3**

-All contributions to this project are welcome and I love talking about this stuff!
+All contributions to this project are welcome!

 <hr />